-UF Academic Spoken English: The Academic Spoken English program is a part of UF's English Language Institute.
-It assists graduate students in building their ability to speak English in the classroom.
-Academic Spoken English builds oral English skills through studentcentered, discipline-specific practice.
-Videos of student classroom performance are integrated into all ASE classes, along with one-on-one analysis of each performance.
-Class work consists of actively practicing the public speaking and interpersonal communication The Disability Resource Center celebrates disability identity as a valued aspect of diversity.
+UF Academic Spoken English: The Academic Spoken English program is a part of UF's English Language

+Students with Disabilities

+The disability resource center (drc) collaborates with campus partners to facilitate access and accommodations for UF students with disabilities through providing:

+- Accessibility consulting

+- Academic accommodations

+- Education on disability inclusion

+The Disability Resource Center celebrates disability identity as a valued aspect of diversity.
 We champion a universally accessible community that supports the holistic advancement of individuals with disabilities.